Qinying-Liu/Qinying-Liu/README.md

  <img align="right" src="https://komarev.com/ghpvc/?username=Qinying-Liu&label=Visitors&color=red&style=flat&logo=github" alt="gtihub-visitors" />

 ### Hi there 👋
-👯 Hi, I am Qinying Liu, a Ph.D. student from the University of Science of Technology of China.
+👯 Hi, I am Qinying Liu, a final-year Ph.D. candidate at the University of Science of Technology of China.

-🔭 I’m currently working on video understanding and multi-modal learning.
+🔭 My primary research interests lie in computer vision and deep learning, with a specific focus on video understanding and multi-modality learning.

-📫 Feel free to drop me an email (lydyc@mail.ustc.edu.cn) if you are interested.
+📫 I am currently seeking a job to start in the summer of 2024, please feel free to drop me an email (lydyc@mail.ustc.edu.cn) if you are interested in my research.

 <p align="left">
   <a href="https://github.com/Qinying-Liu" class="rich-diff-level-one">